pleased to offer an assemblage of five letters, about 12 pp in total, slightly

 and the son of Illinois Governor Thomas Carlin.

-[Provenance Christie’s, The William Boas Estate]
+[Provenance Christie’s, The Norman Boas Estate]

 William Carlin gained notoriety when he sat on stage during the 6th Lincoln-Douglas debate.
 When Lincoln asked for his support, Carlin shook his head negatively.
 Lincoln responded, “Carlin, don’t fall in.
 I perceive and I suppose he will not do much for me, but I am glad of all the support I can get anywhere, if I can get it without practicing any deception…I say to Carlin and Jake Davis…, ‘Give it to Douglas—just pour it into him.’”